 Limit on Financial Ombudsman’s awards

-The maximum the Ombudsman can tell a company to pay is £150,000 plus any interest and such an award would be enforceable.
-If the loss is more than this the Ombudsman can recommend the company pays the full amount but any amount over £150,000 plus interest would not be enforceable.
+For disputes arising before 01-04-19 the maximum financial award the Financial Ombudsman can make that can be enforced against the company is £160,000 plus any interest.
+If the loss is more than this the Ombudsman can recommend the company pays the full amount but any amount over £160,000 plus interest would not be enforceable.

 Once you have an award in your favour it usually binds the financial institution and you just need to accept the award.
 If you don’t want to accept it you could still take your claim to court but would probably need legal advice to consider the risks of doing so as the all the issues will be back in dispute and a court might not find in your favour.